 The average cost of raising a child comes to $233,610 for the first 17 years alone, according to government figures.1 And that doesn’t include college tuition or inflation.
 “It’s wise to review your finances to make sure they’re up to the challenge before you become a parent,” Burns says.
-An advisor can walk you through such issues as when you might like to start saving for your child’s college education and how you can keep your retirement savings on track while providing for a growing family.
+An advisor can walk you through such issues as when you might like to start saving for your child’s college education and how you can keep your retirement plan on track while providing for a growing family.

-Ask an advisor: How much debt can I take on?
+Ask an advisor: How much debt can I potentially take on?

 Major financial transactions, like buying or selling a home, often involve financial retrenchment or important decisions about how best to deploy your financial resources.
 Long before you begin house hunting, an advisor can offer help as you wrestle with how much debt you can take on, how much money to deploy as a down payment, and how you’ll be able to keep your other important financial goals on track.
 If you’re selling, an advisor can be a good source of ideas about using the equity you might have built up in your home to help you pursue other goals.

 Along with the often-difficult emotional ups and downs of divorce, both partners will have to deal with important financial considerations.
 Will you have enough income to support your lifestyle?
 How will your investments and other assets be divided?
 You may very well need to change your financial strategy to keep your goals on track, Burns says.
 An advisor can offer thoughtful ideas for how to navigate this tricky time in your life.